Crossford, South Lanarkshire

 Crossford is a village in South Lanarkshire, Scotland.

-Crossford lies on the A72, alongside the River Clyde and the River Nethan, 4.5 mi north west of Lanark and 9 mi south east of Hamilton.
+Crossford lies on the A72, alongside the River Clyde and the River Nethan, 4+1/2 mi northwest of Lanark and 9 mi southeast of Hamilton.
 It is home to a pub, the Tillietudlem Inn, and a village shop.
 The nearest primary school, Underbank Primary, is situated just out of Crossford whilst the nearest secondary is in Carluke, though pupils from the village attend Lanark Grammar School.

 The 317 bus service runs every 90 minutes to Hamilton and Lanark.

-The 40-mile long Clyde walkway footpath from Lanark to Glasgow passes through Crossford.
+The 40 mi Clyde walkway footpath from Lanark to Glasgow passes through Crossford.